|Lake Washington Field Recent Updates

 As of December 31, 2013, we owned drilling and production rights in 16,697 net acres in Lake Washington, and our year-end 2013 proved reserves in the field totaled 12.0 MMBoe, with approximately 92% consisting of oil and natural gas liquids.

 In 2013, we commenced the application of advanced inversion techniques to identify new drilling opportunities around the Lake Washington salt dome.
 We will be reprocessing our proprietary three-dimensional seismic data to help identify additional unevaluated development potential in this field.

 May 1, 2014: PRESS RELEASE.
-During the second quarter of 2014, we continued our ongoing production optimization program in our Lake Washington field in Plaquemines Parish, LA, performing 35 production optimization projects during the quarter and adding 62,000 Boe of production.
+During the first quarter of 2014, we continued our ongoing production optimization program in our Lake Washington field in Plaquemines Parish, LA, performing 35 production optimization projects during the quarter and adding 62,000 Boe of production.
 Additionally, we began the 2014 planned 20 well recompletion program for 2014 for the field.

 February 27, 2014: PRESS RELEASE.
 During the fourth quarter 2013, we continued our ongoing recompletion and production optimization program in our Lake Washington field, performing 8 recompletions and 12 production optimization projects.
 We expect to perform up to 20 recompletions at Lake Washington during 2014.

 March 3, 2014: FORM 10-K. As of December 31, 2013, we owned drilling and production rights in 16,697 net acres in the Lake Washington field located in Plaquemines Parish.
 At year-end 2013, approximately 92% of our proved reserves of 12.0 MMBoe in this field consisted of oil and natural gas liquids.